1.1 Conduct of Courses

 It is important that grades be reported on the forms provided by the Registrar and by the deadlines provided.
-The work of the Registrar, other administrators, and the Academic Standards Committee of the faculty depends upon the timely recording of grades for all students.
+The work of the Registrar, other administrators, and the Committee on Academic Standards of the faculty depends upon the timely recording of grades for all students.

 Tentative grades are submitted at the end of the first semester for students in year courses.
 These serve as indications of students' performance in a course but are not part of their permanent records.
-However, under unusual circumstances, such as when a student leaves the College during the second semester, the tentative grade submitted for the first half of a course may be made a final grade and part of the permanent record.
+However, under unusual circumstances, such as when a student leaves the College during the second semester, the tentative grade submitted for the first half of a course will be made a final grade and part of the permanent record.
 Instructors may require additional work such as a final examination.
 The Committee on Academic Standards does consider tentative grades during its mid-year evaluation of students in academic difficulty.
 Professors should therefore treat tentative grades as if they were permanent.

-College policy requires that instructors not accept for credit work submitted after the official end of the semester, unless the student has been granted permission by the Dean of Student Development in writing, most commonly by means of an Incomplete form.
+College policy requires that instructors not accept for credit work submitted after the official end of the semester, unless the student has been granted permission by the Dean of Academic Advising in writing, most commonly by means of an “Incomplete” form.
 The time of the official end of the semester is specified in the College calendar.

 Instructors submit progress reports throughout each semester for students with excessive absences, delinquent work, and/or academic deficiencies.
 An academic deficiency is defined as a level of performance at C- or below.
 At the end of each semester, instructors are required to comment in cases of academic deficiency.
 Progress reports are also submitted at mid-term and the end of the semester for students on Conditional Enrollment to provide regular feedback on academic progress, even when academic performance is not deficient.
 Improvement and exceptional work by any student can also be reported.